 Autism is a severe medical condition that affects children in nearly every industrialised nation in the world, including Australia.
 According to the Australian Government Department of Health, one in every 175 children in the country suffers from autism.
 Read below to find out why bean bag chairs for autism are proving to be highly beneficial.

-The Australian Bureau of Statistics claims that 88 per cent of kids with autism experience problems learning. these children require complex support systems.
+The Australian Bureau of Statistics claims that 88 per cent of kids with autism experience problems learning.
+These children require complex support systems.
 However, research and experience have shown that some of the symptoms of autism can be relieved with kids bean bag chairs.

 What Is Autism?

 According to Autism Asperger’s Advocacy Australia (A4), autism is a neurological brain disorder that currently affects more than 53,000 children under 16 years of age.
 The cause of autism is unknown.
 Research shows genetics and environmental conditions both play a role in its onset.
-The onset of autism usually occurs at birth but is not diagnosed until later.
+The onset of autism usually occurs at birth but is not diagnosed until early childhood.

 Kids with autism suffer from early brain overgrowth.
 This overgrowth disrupts different areas of the brain from communicating with one another as they would in a healthy brain.
 This causes some social and behavioural problems, including the following: